tylthal/todo/README.md

 The backend package only exposes a simple Lambda function returning a greeting and serves as a placeholder for future API development.
+## Frontend Service Layer

+A new `AppService` manages all client-side state including the active user, workspaces and their canvas data.
+Components now call the service when mutating state (adding notes, switching workspaces, etc.) and subscribe to its change events to keep React state in sync.
+These methods will later post updates to the backend.

 ## Repository Structure